I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddiarg_videodecoderextension.md

 A pointer to a buffer that contains input data for the driver.

+`PrivateInputDataSize`

+The size of the buffer pointed to by <b>pPrivateInputData</b>, in bytes.

 `pPrivateOutputData`

 A pointer to a buffer that the driver can use to write output data.

-`pResourceList`

-A pointer to an array of resource handles.
-Use this member to pass Direct3D resources to the driver.

-`PrivateInputDataSize`

-The size of the buffer pointed to by <b>pPrivateInputData</b>, in bytes.

 `PrivateOutputDataSize`